LeetLLM

 Use frozen cases as a release gate

 An appealing demo question doesn't establish reliability.
 Create frozen cases from policy questions, authorization attacks, outdated revisions, and missing-evidence requests.
 Keep the expected evidence IDs with each case.
-This separates retrieval failure from generation failure before users see the candidate.
+This turns the suite into an eval gate and separates retrieval failure from generation failure before users see the candidate.

 release-gates.py